-Many years ago a former boss of mine, who was a commercial manager, told me that you condition people by how you pay them.
+Many years ago, a former boss of mine, who was a commercial manager, told me that you condition people by how you pay them.
 He had a simple philosophy regarding incentives schemes – for him it was “all about the money”.

 Some 10 years later, and with many call centre projects now under my belt, I would beg to differ.
 For me, incentives schemes that work are a combination of reward, recognition and real-time feedback.

-- Yes, reward is about the financial element – but encompasses more than just cash;
+- Yes, reward is about the financial element – but encompasses more than just cash

-- Then recognition is about staff knowing that they are doing a good job and feeling valued as a result;
+- Then recognition is about staff knowing that they are doing a good job and feeling valued as a result

 - And finally, real-time feedback provides information to agents and teams so that they know how they are performing and what good things will happen to them if they raise their game – right here, right now!

 So for an incentive scheme to be successful it needs to address all three factors.
-Let’s look at some real life examples.
+Let’s look at some real-life examples.

-Balancing effectiveness and efficiency
+Balancing Effectiveness and Efficiency

 In a sales environment, how do you ensure that the right behaviours are reinforced?
 It is about having some “stick” as well as “carrot”.
 For example, be prepared to withdraw the incentive scheme payments from those that don’t achieve the minimum standards you expect.

 In the run-up to Christmas, one of our retail clients wanted to maximise the efficiency of their call centre at the same time as incentivising agents to sell.
-Good agents could earn an extra £2 per hour through individual orders taken but only if they achieved threshold targets for availability and schedule adherence.
+Good agents could earn an extra £2 per hour through individual orders taken, but only if they achieved threshold targets for availability and schedule adherence.

-Think of alternatives to cash
+Think of Alternatives to Cash